PSLmodels/Tax-Calculator/docs/source/make_local_change.rst

 **4. Tell the calculator to perform the relevant function on the new tax parameter.**

-   Find the function that works with the charitable deduction in functions.py by using the `Excel file`_ which documents the core data variables.
+   Find the function that works with the charitable deduction in functions.py by using `this spreadsheet`_ which documents the core data variables.
 First, search for the word charity and identify the core variables that handle charity data: E19700, E19800, E20100, and E20200.
 Second, search for the *numerical* portions of those variable names in functions.py and identify the function where they appear: ItemDed() (if you’re unfamiliar with Python, identify a function by the syntax “def FunctionName()”).
 The function ItemDed() calculates the total itemized deduction amount.

    We add the parameter name that we defined in params.json to *both* the ItemDed() function and the @iterate_jit() decorator that is located above that function.
 Note that the parameter name is surrounded by quotes in @iterate_jit() and is not surrounded by quotes in def ItemDed().
+Also note that in ItemDed(), “puf” must come last if it appears in the argument list.

    .. image:: images/make_local_change_eg2_1.png
 ..